What biochemical blood test is normal? table. Normal cholesterol value in women

 Sodium 130-155 mmol/l

-Norms of biochemistry in women by age: table
+Biochemistry standards for women by age: table

-Substance Indicators The norm in women Notes
+Substance Indicators Normal for women Notes

-Squirrels total protein 64-83 g/l In children under 17: 47-73 g/l
+Squirrels Total protein 64-83 g/l In children under 17 years of age: 47-73 g/l

-Over 60 years old: 62-81 g/l
+Over 60 years: 62-81 g/l

-Albumen Z5-50 g/l For women over 60: 34-38 g/l
+Albumen Z5-50 g/l For women over 60 years old: 34-38 g/l

 C-reactive protein Up to 0.5 mg/l